-Students registered for fall or spring or summer terms, who attend none of the class meetings during the first week of classes and do not inform the instructor of their intentions to remain in the course or do not drop the course within the published period, will be administratively withdrawn from the course.
+Students registered for any term who attend none of the classes during the first week of classes and who do not inform the instructor of their intentions to remain in the course or do not drop the course within the published period, will be administratively withdrawn from the course.
 It is the responsibility of the faculty member to document such absences.